ongov/ontario-frontend/README.md

+---

+## Ontario.ca Frontend is now in maintenance mode

+On September 3, 2024, **Ontario.ca Frontend** entered maintenance mode, pending further organizational review and realignment.

+The Ontario.ca team will no longer be adding new features or functionality to Ontario.ca Frontend.
+Existing applications built with Ontario.ca Frontend will continue to function normally, and delivery teams using it can continue to develop their projects based as they do today.
+Documentation for using Ontario.ca Frontend will remain available on [developer.ontario.ca/frontend](https://developer.ontario.ca/frontend/), and the source code for the project will remain archived on GitHub.

+Ontario.ca Frontend's underlying components continue to be well-supported and actively-maintained open source projects that any delivery team can continue using in its projects.
+The primary dependency, [Eleventy](https://11ty.dev/), is thoroughly documented and supported by both industry and community members.

+---

 # Ontario.ca Frontend

 A developer toolkit designed for teams that want to create maintainable, performant and dynamic user experiences for Ontario.ca.